Project lifecycle

 - Department head sets up the department and invites users.

-- Students create proposal drafts and submit them.
+- Approved student group leaders create proposal drafts and submit them.

 - Coordinator or department head reviews proposals.